adjakka/Capstone_Projects/Capstone_2/README.md

  6. Analyze results and possibly the product descriptions as well.
     Steps 3,4,5 and 6 can be followed by referring to my files in the [notebooks folder](https://github.com/adjakka/Springboard_Capstone_Projects/tree/master/Capstone_2/notebooks) **[Please look for files with the word "semantic" here]**

+For a detailed report on this project, please refer to [this PDF.](https://github.com/adjakka/Capstone_Projects/blob/master/Capstone_2/reports/Capstone_2_analysis.pdf)

  - - - -